vishaltelangre/hostsconfig/README.md

 # hostsconfig

-Yet another hosts file manager
+An ultimate hosts file utility.

-## Project Status [IMPORTANT]
+## Project Status

-In very early development stage, please don't use it directly unless you know what it does.
+- This project is currently in its early stage, please backup your hosts file before using this tool.

+## Try out

+- Please download executable binaries for your architecture from [here](https://github.com/vishaltelangre/hostsconfig/releases).

 ## Usage